 Haiti’s rhinoceros iguana is one of world’s largest iguana.
 It can grow up to 1.2 m (4 ft), eating mainly fruit and vegetables.

-The Island is home to over 300 different types of orchids and 600 fern species growing on its forest floors and land.
+Haiti is home to over 300 different types of orchids and 600 fern species, all growing on it’s forest floors and land.